UCLA

 Predicting inorganic and organic synthesis conditions in zeolites

 Modeling materials synthesis is a complex task, especially in high-dimensional composition spaces such as those from zeolites.
 While we were successful in predicting organic templates for zeolite synthesis in the past, predicting inorganic synthesis conditions remained elusive.
-We showed that crystallographic distance metrics and machine learning can be combined to create inorganic synthesis-structure relationships in zeolites, demonstrating excellent agreement with the literature. [paper] [code]
+We showed that crystallographic distance metrics and machine learning can be combined to create inorganic synthesis-structure relationships in zeolites, demonstrating excellent agreement with the literature. [paper] [code] [website]

 Our main tools